2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 It is worth highlighting a quotation that underscores the destructive effect of the erosion of capital value on social cohesion, as well as the uncertainty it generates.
 It states: "the pervasive and destructive influence of the constant erosion of the value of capital and income, as well as uncertainty about the future."

 Imagine a scenario where you have a family or loved ones you wish to protect.
 You work hard and save to anticipate future uncertainties.
 If everything were predictable, saving would be useless.
-But in the face of the unforeseen, such as a broken-down car, savings become a lifeline.
+However, in the face of unforeseen circumstances, such as a broken-down car, savings become a lifeline.
 They reduce the uncertainty of the world.
 However, during hyperinflation, saving becomes a challenge.
 Money quickly loses its value, making long-term planning difficult.
 This financial instability can generate stress and anxiety.

 Today, with declining savings power, investment has taken its place.
 However, this approach carries its own risks.
 Saving has always been a remedy against uncertainty.
 Having financial reserves to handle unforeseen situations contributes to peace of mind and strengthens social cohesion.
 In conclusion, protecting our savings power is essential to maintaining both social and individual stability.